snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 | ObjectType | | The type of object as returned from the data source | Query, Retrieve, Search |
 | Url | | Item url | Retrieve |

 You can add custom properties defined in your sites to better manage the search or Copilot outcomes for your users.
 To add the custom property, click "Add Property" where you need to specify the exact string from the data source.
 To configure a custom property, you define a property name and specify a data type (String, StringCollection, DateTime, Boolean, Int64, and Double).
 Custom properties match the custom columns in SharePoint.
-Be careful when specifying property names as the connector ignores any property names that do not match with any existing properties during crawling.
-To avoid any issues, double check property names to ensure they are spelled correctly.
+Be careful when specifying property names as the connector ignores any property names that don't match with any existing properties during crawling.
+To avoid any issues, double check property names to ensure they're spelled correctly.

 > [!NOTE]
 > Currently a total of 128 properties are supported.
 If you are selecting multiple site collections in a single connection, only default properties are supported.
 If you want to support custom properties defined in a site, create a different connection and add custom properties for that site.